Sachin27182003/Emotion-Reflection-Tool/README.md

 # Start the dev server
 npm run dev
 #Runs at: http://localhost:5173

-📌 Final Notes
-The backend is modular with proper folders for api, controllers, services, etc.

-Frontend is built with TypeScript + TailwindCSS for a clean UI.

-The emotion analysis is mocked — you can later replace it with real NLP.

-## 📌 Final Notes
+---

+🙏 Thank You
 Thank you for checking out the Emotion Reflection Tool!
 We hope it helps you reflect, grow, and understand your emotions better.

-Feel free to fork, star ⭐, and contribute!
+Feel free to fork, star ⭐, or contribute to make it better!

-## 🙏 Thank You

-This project is built with ❤️ to help people reflect on their emotions.
+This project is built with ❤️ for emotional well-being.
-We welcome feedback, contributions, and creative ideas!

-Happy coding! 🚀
+Happy building! 🚀